naveedausaf/flowmazondotnet/flowmazonfrontend/README.md

 ## Configuration

-Note:
+### Sources of Configuration Data

-- Configuration settings (key value pairs) during local development is provided in `.env.local` in app folder.
-These are probably set automatically as environmetn variables during startup using `next dev`
+**When you run the app locally using `npm run dev`,** configuration settings (key value pairs) during local development is provided in `.env.local` in app folder.
+These are probably automatically set as environment variables during startup when the app is started using `next dev` (which is what `npm run dev` is defined as).

-- Configuration in deployed settings (Vercel deployments eithout containers, Docker image deployments whether or not on Vercel) provide configuration settings as environment variables.

-- `NEXT_PUBLIC_` configuration settings must be available/set at build time as their values are emitted into the client-side bundle.
-  This is why I set `NEXT_PUBLIC_BACKEND_URL` (See below) using an `ENV` drective in the Dockerfile so that it is already set and available as an environment variable when the image is being built - and before the app starts to be built (using `next build`) - rather than provide it as an environment variable to a running container created from the app's Docker image.
+**In all other settings, as far as I know,** configuartion key/value pairs should be set as environment variables even thoug hit is possible to provide them in an `.env` file.

+For actual sources of configuration data in each environment of this app, see top-level README for the solution.

-### Required Configuration
+### Required Configuration Keys

 1. `NEXT_PUBLIC_BACKEND_URL` is the URL of the backend API, without a slash (`/`) at the end.
    Example: `http://localhost:5022`.

-### Optional Configuration
+### Optional Configuration Keys

-None that I know of.
+- No optional configuration keys are set.

+- In addition to configuartion keys, one bit of configuartion may be provided as a command line parameter to the next server: the parameter `-p` passed to `next dev` and `next run` that sets the port at which the next web server would listen. **Default for this is 3000**.

+### Note

+- `NEXT_PUBLIC_` configuration settings must be available/set at build time as their values are emitted into the client-side bundle and used by it when it runs in the browser.

+  This is why I set `NEXT_PUBLIC_BACKEND_URL` (See below) using an `ENV` drective in the Dockerfile so that it is already set and available as an environment variable when the image is being built - and before the app starts to be built (using `next build`) - rather than provide it as an environment variable to a running container created from the app's Docker image.

+  Since these values are accessed from the browser, if one of these is the url of an API, this API needs to be accessible from the browser.
+For local deployments the URL specified in `NEXT_PUBLIC_BACKEND_URL` needs to be accessible from the browser and not just internally in Docker Compose network.
+This is why I map port of the backend service in Docker Compose file to a port on host machine.
+For cloud deployment this means that the API whose URL is provided in `NEXT_PUBLIC_BACKEND_URL` is exposed to the internet (perhaps via an API Gateway such as Azure API Management).

 ## Getting Started